LAripping/SAPhIRE/README.md

 `-s, --nosmart` don't attempt any smart decoding.
 Useful in (rare) cases it messes up

+`-i, --interactive` print requests/responses one pair at a time, instead of flooding the terminal

 `-x, --expand` Specify how to spread the different tokens of each category (meaningful only in flow_print mode) Possible Values: